Chart Color Schemes

 North Kellyville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 potential impact projects.
-Notable ones include Bellerive Rise Estate, North Kellyville Shopping Centre, Beaumont Hills Public School Expansion, and Rouse Hill Town Centre Expansion.
-The following list details projects likely to have the most relevance.
+AreaSearch has identified 21 projects that may impact the area.
+Notable ones include Bellerive Rise Estate, North Kellyville Shopping Centre, Rouse Hill Town Centre Expansion, and Beaumont Hills Public School Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.